2020 North Dakota elections: Insurance Commissioner

 In the election for Insurance Commissioner, incumbent Republican Jon Godfread ran for re-election unopposed.

 Superintendent of Public Instruction

 The election for Superintendent of Public Instruction in North Dakota is nonpartisan.
-Incumbent Kirsten Baesler, who is a registered Republican, ran for re-election.
+Incumbent Kirsten Baesler, a registered Republican, ran for re-election.

 Public Service Commissioner

 One of three seats in the state Public Service Commission went up for election.
 Incumbent Republican Brian Kroshus ran for re-election to a full six-year term.

 Justice of the Supreme Court

 Chief Justice Jon J. Jensen ran unopposed in a nonpartisan election to a ten-year term.

 State legislative races

-23 seats in the North Dakota Senate and 47 seats in the North Dakota House of Representatives are up for election.
-Voters in all even-numbered districts will see those races on their ballots.
+23 seats in the North Dakota Senate and 47 seats in the North Dakota House of Representatives were up for election.
+Voters in all even-numbered districts saw those races on their ballots.
 The outcome of this election could affect partisan balance during post-census redistricting.

-Among the candidates for the North Dakota House, Republican candidate David Andahl who died due to COVID-19 in October 2020 had eventually won a seat in the North Dakota House of Representatives.
+Among the candidates for the North Dakota House, Republican candidate David Andahl, who died due to COVID-19 in October 2020, eventually won a seat in the North Dakota House of Representatives.